mhynson/tic-tac-toe--emoji/README.md

 ## Project Features

 - UI Built with React + Tailwind
-- UX managed with React Context and Hooks
+- UX managed with React State and Context

 ## Technologies Used